"How could this be happening?

 And I'm left there, all alone.

-the mass.
-I immediately realize what the photographer —
+And I immediately realize what the photographer was doing.

 Well, not JUST the priests.

 Instead, he was trying to capture the moment.

 Not just the moment, but the vibe.